grantcarthew/auto-tech/index.md

 *   [Deep learning algorithm does as well as dermatologists in identifying skin cancer](http://news.stanford.edu/2017/01/25/artificial-intelligence-used-identify-skin-cancer/)
 *   [Basic income: a radical idea enters the mainstream](http://apo.org.au/node/70793)

+## The Video that Spurred My Interest

+[Humans Need Not Apply](https://www.youtube.com/watch?v=7Pq-S557XQU) was published to YouTube in August of 2014.
+If you are sceptical that automation will cause upheaval, watch this.